rarebreed/protean-service/protean/docs/combat.md

 ## Combat factors

-Considerations of fatigue, distancing, aggressiveness, morale, psychology and looking for openings is almost never considered in games.
-Retro is different, and many subtleties of combat are considered.
+Considerations of fatigue, distancing, aggressiveness, morale, psychology and looking for openings is almost never considered in games.  protean is different, and many subtleties of combat are considered.
 Most games dont factor in:

 - What is the attack's reach?
 - Distancing between opponents